Calendar year 2023

 Comparison of NEET estimates

-Labour Force Survey (LFS) response rates have seen a decreasing trend in recent decades with a notably smaller sample in 2022.
+Labour Force Survey (LFS) response rates have seen a decreasing trend in recent decades with a notably smaller samples in the last couple of years.
 As a result, additional caution should be taken when interpreting estimates of employment and wider training in this release.
 95% confidence intervals are shown for estimates from the LFS and have been widening in recent years which reflects the smaller sample sizes.

 Further information on the LFS and how we use this data to estimate wider participation and NEET rates can be found in the accompanying methodology.